Ilfracombe Town A.F.C.: History

 After finishing as Premier Division runners-up in 1983–84, Ilfracombe rejoined the Western League, entering Division One.
 The club finished bottom of the division in their first season back in the league, and again in 1995–96.
 However, after finishing third in Division One in 2006–07, the club were promoted to the Premier Division.
 In 2014, they resigned from the Western League, with the first team replacing the reserves in the Premier Division of the North Devon League.
 The club won the Premier Division title in 2016–17, and were promoted to Division One East of the South West Peninsula League.
 Following league reorganisation at the end of the 2018–19 season, the club were elevated to the Premier Division East.
 In 2021 they were promoted to the Premier Division of the Western League based on their results in the abandoned 2019–20 and 2020–21 seasons.

 In 2024–25 Ilfracombe finished second-from-bottom of the Western League Premier Division and were relegated back to the Premier Division East of the South West Peninsula League.

+For the 2026-2027 season Ilfracombe will remain in the South West Peninsula League after finishing 9th in the 2025-2026 season.
+The club has also reintroduced the Reserves Team back into the North Devon League System with Manager Kenny Robertson taking charge after a successful spell at youth football level.

+Ilfracombe Town also run a walking football team with matches being played at Ilfracombe College on a Thursday Night.